Weighted $L^p\to L^q$-boundedness of commutators and paraproducts in the Bloom setting: Preliminaries

 Note that

 for $f\in L^\infty_c$ and $g\in L^\infty_c$ with supports separated by a positive distance, where the integrand is Lebesgue integrable due to the estimates for $\omega$-Calder\'on--Zygmund kernels.

-In our lower bounds for commutators we will avoid well-definedness issues of $[b,T]$ for $b \in L^1_{\loc}$ without assuming the $T:L^1\to L^{1,\infty}$ boundedness (e.g. Dini continuity).
+In our lower bounds for commutators we will avoid well-definedness issues of $[b,T]$ for $b \in L^1_{\loc}$ without assuming the $T:L^1\to L^{1,\infty}$ boundedness.
 Indeed, as in \cite{hytonen2021}, we will work under the assumption that we study an operator $U_b$ with off-support kernel representation with $\omega$-Calder\'on--Zygmund kernel,

 for $f\in L^\infty_c$ and $g\in L^\infty_c$ with supports separated by a positive distance.
 Assumptions are formulated entirely in terms of the boundedness of $U_b$ and this kernel representation, with no reference to $T$ or $[b,T]$.
-The prototype of such an operator is of course the commutator $U_b:=[b,T]$ with $T$ an $\omega$-Calder\'on--Zygmund operator with a Dini continuous $\omega$.
+The prototype of such an operator is of course the commutator $U_b:=[b,T]$ with $T$ an $\omega$-Calder\'on--Zygmund operator with $\omega$ satisfying the Dini condition.